 Are there any specific exercises to help with muscle loss in a calorie deficit?
 The most effective will be big, compound lifts because you can add more weight and engage more muscle at the same time.

-Doing multi-joint movements not only will trigger greater MPS, but also burn more calories as they will elevate energy expenditure for much longer, comparing to single-joint exercises.
+Doing multi-joint movements not only will trigger greater MPS, but also burn more calories as they will elevate energy expenditure for much longer, compared to single-joint exercises.

-Here are some of the most effective compound movements:
+Here are some of the most effective compound movements that help to prevent muscle loss during a calorie deficit.

 You can lift more weight, and engage more muscles when doing leg press, comparing to lex extension.